relativitydev/code-vault/JavaScript/README.md

 * [getFilteredDocs.js](getFilteredDocs.js) - returns the IDs of the current documents in the viewer queue
 * [primeDocReview.js](primeDocReview.js) - sends a list of document IDs to the document viewer queue
+* [displayDecimal.js](displayDecimal.js) - rounds a decimal field to a given number of places on the front end